Do Dog Cooling Vests Help Summer Dogs?

 What if I can’t find a cooling vest that will fit my dog?

-There are videos on YouTube to make all of these cooling dog products at home.
-I personally like the cooling vest option the best.
-It provides the most coverage and it’s flexible for Henry.
+I like the cooling vest option the best.
+It provides the most coverage and flexibility for Henry.

 TIP: However, a bit of warning.
 If you decide on a DIY evaporative cooling product, remember not to use an ice pack or make it too cold.
 While we may love to sit in front of a swamp cooler after a workout, at least for now, it seems like extreme cold temperatures (especially when exercising) our dogs on a hot day is not wise.
 It may have the opposite effect in trying to cool our dogs and avoid heat related issues.